7j4n1/AICMS/README.md

 http://localhost:8000/admin/import/members
 ```
 ![alt text](image1.png)
-the members details files(6) one after the other, they can be found in (\AICMS\data\albirrudatacapture_ files).
+the members details files(6) one after the other, they can be found in (\AICMS\data\).
 Import successful will be returned before uploading the next one.
 ![alt text](step1.png)

 2. Import the Previous Loan records, by clicking on the green button.
 It will open a new tab, when it's done, A text will show saying "Imported, Successfully."